Gabriel-Mwenga-Nguli/creme-collections/README.md

 # Creme Collections - Next.js E-Commerce Platform

 This is a Next.js e-commerce starter project built for Firebase Studio, featuring a modern tech stack and AI-powered capabilities.

+---
+## ⚠️ Critical Setup: Read This First If Your App Fails to Start

+If you see an error page after running the app, it's almost always one of two common setup issues.
+Please check them in order.

+### Problem 1: "Action Required: Update Firestore Security Rules"

+If your error page mentions **"Missing or insufficient permissions"**, this is expected.
+Your database is currently locked down.

+**➡️ The Fix: Update Your Firestore Rules**

+1.  **Go to your Firebase project:** [Firebase Console](https://console.firebase.google.com/)
+2. Navigate to **Build > Firestore Database**.
+3. Click the **Rules** tab.
+4.  **Delete** the existing default rule (it will look something like `allow read, write: if false;`).
+5. Open the file named **`FIRESTORE_RULES.md`** in the root of this project.
+6.  **Copy the entire contents** of that file.
+7.  **Paste** the new rules into the editor in the Firebase Console.
+8. Click **Publish**.
+The changes are almost instant.
+9. Go back to your running application and **reload the page**.
+The error should be gone.

+---
+### Problem 2: "Action Required: Configure Firebase API Key"

+If the error page mentions **"auth/invalid-api-key"** or **"Firebase is not configured"**, it means your app can't connect to your backend.

+**➡️ The Fix: Create and Configure your `.env.local` file**

+1. In the root of your project, find the file `.env.example` and **make a copy of it**.
+2. Rename the copy to **`.env.local`**.
+(This file is ignored by git and is where your secret keys go).
+3. Follow the instructions in the "Environment Setup" section below to get your API keys from the Firebase and Google Cloud consoles and paste them into your new `.env.local` file.
+4.  **Important**: You must **stop and restart** your development server (`npm run dev`) after creating or changing the `.env.local` file.

+---

 ## Getting Started